wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/using-biometrics-on-mobile-devices.md

 A presentation attack involves an attempt by an impostor, using an artefact of some kind, to impersonate a valid user.
 Modern mobile devices usually include additional protections, such as 'liveness' checks, to prevent this sort of attack from working.
 Additionally, only a small number of biometric authentication attempts are allowed before a PIN or password must entered, protecting against brute-force attack.

 In some cases, weaknesses have been shown to exist in biometrics on smartphones.
-Examples include facial recognition not testing for alertness, making it possible for a device to be unlocked whilst a user is asleep, or has their eyes shut.
+Examples include facial recognition not testing for alertness, making it possible for a device to be unlocked while a user is asleep, or has their eyes shut.
 You should research these weaknesses when choosing to use biometrics, or when [choosing which devices to use in your organization](/bronze-training/mobile-device-guidance/choosing-devices).

 #### **Replay attacks**